-- Form 308-I Credit for Increased Research Activities Individuals - Form 349 Credit for Qualified Facilities
+- Credit for Increased Research Activities Individuals (Form 308-I) - Credit for Motion Picture Production Costs (Form 334) - Credit for Qualified Facilities (Form 349)

 If you enter an amount on this line, be sure you check the box or boxes to show which credits you are claiming.
 Include the credit form(s) with your return when you file.